Skip to main content

 Six functions.
 Anything that satisfies this shape can host the engine.

-I know what you’re thinking.
 Six functions is suspiciously small for something called a mixer.
-It is, and that’s fine.
-Want a single ambience bus with a global duck multiplier ?
+I know.
+The first time I wrote this contract I deleted half of it twice before I trusted that it was enough.
+Want a single ambience bus with a global duck multiplier?
 Implement it that way.
-Want a full master/music/ambience/sfx mixer ?
+Want a full master/music/ambience/sfx mixer?
 Implement duck() as a category gain change.
 The engine does not care.

 The seam is the whole game.